It’s Friday. Clean up day. Both for the house and this week’s list of outstanding work.

 Song is Don’t You Worry ‘Bout a Thing.
 The Tori Kelly version sang by Meena the shy elephant at the end of Sing (2016).
 That scene was positively the most euphoric cinematic moment for me last year.
 When I saw the song title on the cover of the May edition of Monthly Electone, I bought that issue right away.
 Overall, the arrangement is not exactly the same as that performed by Meena; it removed the rubato intro.
 But it’s very close to Tori’s MTV, with really great drums.

 Amazon has a few issues of Monthly Electone on sale.
-For the latest editions, though, you have to buy via Amazon Japan.
+For the latest issues, though, you have to buy via Amazon Japan.

 Email me if you need help buying via Amazon Japan.
 I can run you through the steps.